Hereford Cathedral

 Adventurous visitors can climb the 218 steps for some of the finest views of the city and county of Herefordshire, and beyond.
 Tours may not take place if the weather is poor, and may not be suitable for all visitors so please contact the cathedral office if you are making a special journey to take part.

-Tickets cost £10 for adults, £5 for children under 16 and £8 for full-time students and can be booked in advance via the cathedral website or by calling the ticket desk (01432 374 202)
+Tickets cost £10 for adults, £5 for children under 16 and £8 for full-time students and can be booked in advance via the cathedral website or ticket desk in person or via the telephone (01432 374 202).

 EVENTS